lsalgado97/My-Portfolio/README.md

 Soon, I intend to add new folders with small projects in data science and machine learning.
 And maybe some other interesting stuff I write around the way :)

 Also, this repository has no license.
 However, you may download or copy the files with the sole purpose of testing them and understand what my codes do.
-If you are learning Python like me, I hope my codes encourage and inspire you to learn more of this magic language! :D
+If you are learning Python like me, I hope my codes encourage and inspire you to learn more of this magical language! :D